 The 1st West Wales AGM was at the Dolphin Hotel on Sunday September 25th at 2.30pm, all officers returned unopposed.
 There were 124 members listed at the first AGM which then rose to over 400 by the end of the season.
 23 rallies were proposed for the coming season 1966/67.
 The inaugural West Wales Dinner and Dance was attended by the Vice-Chairman of the Caravan Club, the Mayor of Carmarthen and the Chief Constable of Carmarthenshire.

 The Centre still visits many of the original venues and continues to hold annual Dinner and Dances (although the cost has increased from the initial 30 shillings!).

-There are now 6 Welsh Centres, West Wales, South Wales, Dyfed, North Wales, Gwent and South Glamorgan.
+There are now 5 Welsh Centres:- West Wales, South Wales, Dyfed, North Wales and Gwent.